 CELL PHONES

-All participants should turn-in cell phones to their coaches prior to practice and before entering the locker room.
-At no time shall cell phones enter the locker room.
-All players shall turn-in his or her cell phone prior to departing the bus at an event.
-The cell phone will be put in a bag that will be secured to ensure all cell phones are returned upon the completion of the athletic competition or practice.
+All participants should turn off and put away cell phones/electronic devices prior to practice and before entering the locker room.
+Violation of this rule is a minimum 3 days OSS as stated in the code of conduct.
+At no time shall cell phones be on in the locker room..
 If an MP3/IPOD electronic player can be used as a phone/camera the device must also be turned in to the coach/sponsor.
 The school/coach cannot be held responsible or liable for damages to student property.

 ASSUMPTION OF RISK